ClearView Logo

 Refractive lens exchange (RLE) is a surgical procedure designed to correct vision problems related to refractive errors.
 It involves the replacement of the eye's natural lens with an artificial intraocular lens (IOL).
 This method is often recommended for individuals who are not suitable candidates for traditional laser vision correction procedures, such as LASIK or PRK.
 In this blog, we will delve into what refractive lens exchange entails, its benefits and risks, the surgical procedure, and the factors contributing to its success.

-Understanding Refractive Lens Exchange
+What Is Refractive Lens Exchange (RLE)?

 Refractive lens exchange, also known as refractive lens replacement, is a surgical procedure that involves removing the eye's natural lens and replacing it with an artificial lens.
 This procedure is primarily aimed at correcting refractive errors such as myopia (nearsightedness), hyperopia (farsightedness), and presbyopia (age-related difficulty focusing on near objects).
 RLE is similar to cataract surgery, where the cloudy natural lens is replaced with a clear IOL.